Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Conclusion

-The main goal of our paper was to shed more light on why the simple and versatile method of alternating projections works so well in practice, where the numerically computed metric projections are never exact.
+The main goal of the article was to shed more light on why the simple and versatile alternating projections work so well in practice, where the numerically computed metric projections are never exact.
 With low-rank approximation of matrices and higher-order tensors in mind as the model problem, we developed a convergence theory that explains how the benign local geometry at the intersection of two sets can compensate for the wildly inexact nature of certain approximate projections.
 Our theory can, in turn, pave the way for the use of alternating projections in a wider range of applications.
-This point is neatly illustrated with the non-trivial numerical results that we obtained for regularised matrix completion and low-rank approximation in the maximum norm.
-The theory is nowhere near complete though, and we list some of the open problems below.
+This point is illustrated with non-trivial numerical results that we obtained for regularised matrix completion and low-rank approximation in the maximum norm.

-\paragraph{Relation to other inexact projections.} The quasioptimal metric projection and the collection of points satisfying the normal-cone condition \eqref{eq:inexact_angle} of \cite{lewis2009local} are equivalent for hyperplanes.
-How regular does the set need to be for the equivalence to hold?
-The answer to this question will make it clear whether our convergence theory adds something new to the area of inexact alternating projections or rather serves as a convenient reformulation.
+An important question is whether the quasioptimal metric projection and the normal-cone condition \eqref{eq:inexact_angle} impose equivalent constraints; this is true for hyperplanes, but how regular does the set need to be for this equivalence to hold?
+Among the possible extensions of this work are (i)~the analysis of convergence under weaker regularity assumptions as in \cite{bauschke2013restricted, noll2016local} and (ii)~the use of quasioptimal metric projections in the Douglas--Rachford algorithm \cite{phan2016linear, aragon2020douglas}.

-\paragraph{More or less regularity.} Stronger convergence theorems can be proved for smooth manifolds \cite{lewis2008alternating, andersson2013alternating} than for super-regular sets.
-On the other hand, convergence can hold for sets that are not super-regular \cite{hesse2013nonconvex}.
-The transversality condition can also be replaced with weaker assumptions \cite{andersson2013alternating, bauschke2013restricted, bauschke2013restricted2, drusvyatskiy2015transversality, kruger2015regularity, kruger2018set}.
-It would be interesting to study the behaviour of quasioptimal alternating projections in these settings.

-\paragraph{Dykstra, Douglas--Rachford and ADMM.} There are other popular projection-based algorithms such as Dykstra's algorithm \cite{bauschke1994dykstra}, the Douglas--Rachford method \cite{phan2016linear, hesse2013nonconvex, hesse2014alternating, liang2017local, aragon2020douglas} and the alternating direction method of multipliers \cite{boyd2011distributed, tibshirani2017dykstra}.
-One can explore what happens when the exact projection is replaced with a quasioptimal one.

-\paragraph{Multiple sets.} The original method of alternating projections was formulated for a pair of closed subspaces.
-The proof of convergence was later extended to multiple subspaces in \cite{halperin1962product}, and a survey of results about multiple convex sets can be found in \cite{bauschke1996projection}.
-What can be proved about quasioptimal alternating projections between multiple sets?